Particl-Community/academy/in-depth/indepth_part_coin.rst

 On-chain voting
 ===============

-Particl's decentralized governance is powered by PPoS.
+Particl's :ref:`community governance <Community Governance Explained>` is powered by :term:`PPoS`.
 By staking, you can vote on community proposals using your staking power as voting power.
 When voting for a proposal, any block you stake during its voting period will cast a vote.
 The more blocks you find during a proposal's voting period, the more votes you cast.

 You can find more information and step-by-step tutorials on Particl Proof-of-Stake by visiting the `Particl Wiki <https://particl.wiki/tutorial/staking/>`_.